kathysledge/smig/docs/getting-started/index.md

 ### 1. Define your schema

-You describe your database structure in a JavaScript file:
+You describe your database structure in a TypeScript file:

 ```typescript
 // schema.ts